 Anthem Blue Cross Blue Shield of Connecticut on January 13 extended its deadline for customers who signed up for coverage through the state’s health insurance marketplace to make their first premium payment in order to receive coverage retroactive to January 1.
 The new deadline is January 31, the insurer announced, blaming a backlog in processing.

-Newtown Youth and Family Services, Inc. (NYFS) will hold an American Red Cross CPR Certification class on Wednesday, October 16, from 6 to 9 pm.
-“The class which will cover cardiopulmonary resuscitation for infants, children and adults, is a great class for all caregivers and anyone interested in being certified” said agency Executive Director and CPR Instructor Candice Bohr.
-Registration is required for the class; the fee is $55 per person.
-The class will be held in a casual setting at NYFS, 15 Berkshire Road in Sandy Hook.
+Newtown Youth & Family Services, Inc. will be holding an American Red Cross CPR Certification class on Thursday, February 13, from 6 to 8 pm.
+“The class which will cover cardiopulmonary resuscitation for infants, children and adults, is a great class for all caregivers and anyone interested in being certified,” said agency Executive Director and CPR instructor Candice Bohr.